tmwProjects/GEOROC_2.0_doc/docs/writing_query.md

 The second part of the code contains the api_query function:

-Purpose: This function is designed to send GET requests to various endpoints of the API and process the responses.
+**Purpose**: This function is designed to send GET requests to various endpoints of the API and process the responses.

 Parameters:

-endpoint: Specifies the specific endpoint of the API to which the request is sent.
+**endpoint**: Specifies the specific endpoint of the API to which the request is sent.

-params (optional): Contains additional parameters for the request.
+**params (optional)**: Contains additional parameters for the request.

-Processing logic: The function uses the requests library to execute the GET request.
+**Processing logic**: The function uses the requests library to execute the GET request.
 It checks the status code of the
 response: If the status code is 200, the response is interpreted as JSON and returned; if the status code is not 200, an error message is issued and None is returned.

-The api_query function thus demonstrates an efficient and structured approach to performing and handling API requests in Python.
+The **api_query** function thus demonstrates an efficient and structured approach to performing and handling API requests in Python.
 It emphasises the importance of error handling and provides a user-friendly method for interacting with web APIs.

 ```python